ys010/blog/_posts/2024-11-20-extremely-small-subsets.md

 The **Hierarchical No Pooling** model performs similarly to **no pooling**, with separate models for red and white wines, but still with a hierarchical structure that imposes some shared uncertainty between the two.
 This model does not significantly improve upon the **no pooling** approach.
 From here we can conclude that the additional complexity did not contribute on it's own in the **Hierarchical Partial Pooling** case.

-Now, let's see how hierarchical modeling can offer key insight on the attributes effect (linear coefficients values) and effectively handle the data’s structure.
+Now, let's see how hierarchical modeling can offer unique insights on the attributes effect (linear coefficients values) and effectively handle the data’s structure.
 **Figure 1** visualizes the pairwise relationships and distributions of physicochemical attributes for red and white wines (MLE is the standard maximum likelihood estimator)
 ![](/assets/images/coeffs_box_plot.png)\*Figure 1: posterior predictive distributions of coefficients

-From figure 1, we observe that while the MLE coefficients were mostly consistent with the no pooling results, as they fell within the 95% confidence intervals of the no pooling coefficients, partial pooling leveraged the shared information and allowed for a distinct and more extreme attribute distributions such as for volatile acidity, residual sugar and density of white wines.
+When looking at the effect of volatile acidity, residual sugar and density of white wines in Figure 1, we observe that partial pooling allowed for a more extreme attribute distributions thus giving new insight about their relative effect in white wines, and the no pooling results are mostly consistent with the MLE coefficients, as they fell within the 95% confidence intervals of the no pooling coefficients.